lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * Decrypt and verify the outer COSE_Encrypt0 as defined in Section 5.3 of {{I-D.ietf-cose-rfc8152bis-struct}}, with the EDHOC AEAD algorithm in the selected cipher suite, K_3ae, and IV_3ae.

+* Pass EAD_3 to the security application.

 * Verify that the identity of the Initiator is an allowed identity for this connection, see {{auth-key-id}}.

 * Verify Signature_or_MAC_3 using the algorithm in the selected cipher suite.
 The verification process depends on the method, see {{asym-msg3-proc}}.

-*  Pass EAD_3, the connection identifiers (C_I, C_R), and the application algorithms in the selected cipher suite to the security application.
+*  Pass the connection identifiers (C_I, C_R), and the application algorithms in the selected cipher suite to the security application.
 The application can now derive application keys using the EDHOC-Exporter interface.

 If any verification step fails, the Responder MUST send an EDHOC error message back, formatted as defined in {{error}}, and the protocol MUST be discontinued.